StarPlayrX/Virtual-Multi-Mouse/README.md

 🐭👾🖲️ Easy installation 🐭👾🖲️

-1. Insert a Thumb Drive
+1. Insert a thumb drive
 2. Format it using ExFat, call it install
 3. Copy the MM folder to the thumb drive
 4. Insert the thumb drive to your Batocera Linux box